MikeAvgeros/bay-leaf-jobs/README.md

 ## HTML Validation

-The [W3C Markup Validator](https://validator.w3.org/#validate_by_upload) was used to validate my HTML code to ensure there were no syntax or semantic errors.
-It passed the validation without any errors.
+The [W3C Markup Validator](https://validator.w3.org/#validate_by_upload) was used to validate my HTML code all on the pages to ensure there were no syntax or semantic errors.
+All pages passed the validation without any errors.

 ![HTML Validation Results](documentation/testing/validator_html.png)